-Kara Del Toro Looks Sinfully Sexy In A Cling Black Dress With A Plunging Neckline
+Kara Del Toro Looks Sinfully Sexy In A Clingy Black Dress With A Plunging Neckline

-Maxim bombshell Kara Del Toro tantalized her 1.6 million Instagram followers with her most recent share, a duo of snaps in which she rocked a sinfully sexy black dress.
+Maxim bombshell Kara Del Toro tantalized her 1.6 million Instagram followers with her most recent share -- a duo of snaps in which she rocked a sinfully sexy black dress.
 The photo was taken in a stunning space with concrete walls and wood trim, and Kara perched on a rich brown leather couch with a rustic wood table to her right.

-Her ensemble was from the online retailer boohoo, and she made sure to tag the company in the first image as well as in the caption of the post, in case any of her followers were interested in finding the dress.
+Her ensemble was from the online retailer boohoo, and she tagged the company in the post in case any of her followers were interested in buying the dress.

 The garment was crafted from a ribbed fabric that stretched over her voluptuous curves, and had long sleeves, although Kara had them pushed slightly upwards in a move that gave the outfit a more casual feel.
 A column of delicate buttons extended from the neckline nearly all the way down, ending several inches above the hem.
 She left the top two unbuttoned, and the piece had a plunging neckline as a result, showing off a tantalizing amount of cleavage.

 The fabric stretched over her curves, nipping in at her waist before hugging her shapely hips.
-The skirt came to just below knee length, and she had the bottom two buttons undone as well, showing off more of her toned thigh.
+The skirt came to just below knee length, and she had the bottom two buttons undone as well, showing off more of her toned left thigh.

 She added a few accessories to finish the look, including a chunky chain bracelet on one wrist.
-A pair of statement earrings glittered in her earlobes, and a statement necklace hung around her neck.
+A pair of earrings glittered in her earlobes, and a statement necklace hung around her neck.

 Her long locks tumbled down her chest in voluminous curls and she kept her gaze focused on something off in the distance, her lips parted in a sultry expression.

-For the second shot, she turned her attention to the camera, gazing with a seductive expression while placing her hand on her waist.
-Her fans couldn’t get enough, and the post racked up over 15,600 likes as well as 130 comments within just three hours of going live.
+Kara's fans couldn't get enough, and the post racked up over 15,600 likes as well as 130 comments within just three hours of going live.

 "You look amazing babe," one fan wrote.